explainers-by-googlers/cross-origin-storage/README.md

 SHA-256: 8f434346648f6b96df89dda901c5176b10a6d83961dd3c1ac88b59b2dc327aa4
 ```

 The current hashing algorithm is [SHA-256](https://w3c.github.io/webcrypto/#alg-sha-256), implemented by the **Web Crypto API**.
+If hashing best practices should change, COS will reflect the [implementers' recommendation](https://w3c.github.io/webcrypto/#algorithm-recommendations-implementers) in the Web Crypto API.

-### Human-readable names
+### Human-readable descriptions

-A valid human-readable name is a string that is not an empty string, is not equal to `.` or `..`, and does not contain `/` or any other character used as path separator on the underlying platform.
+A valid human-readable description is a string that is not an empty string

 ## Open questions